willsan0723/readme-generator/Develop/readme.md

   n

   ## License
-  This project is covered under a Apache license.
+  This project is covered under the Apache license.

   ## Contributing
   n